javbotero/Outer-Coast/_includes/index.md

 ## Three Pillars

-Outer Coast College is a nascent two-year institution of higher education in Sitka, Alaska.
+Outer Coast is a nascent two-year institution of higher education in Sitka, Alaska.
 Our curriculum is one for the whole person, built upon the three pillars of __Academics__, __Service & Labor__, and __Self-governance__.

 We draw our inspiration from [Deep Springs College](http://www.newyorker.com/magazine/2006/09/04/the-searchers-2), a small and remarkable postsecondary institution nestled in a quiet valley just east of the Sierra Nevada.
 Although a remarkably successful and admired educational institution, nearly a century after its founding Deep Springs remains the only college of its kind.